-King's College, Cambridge Model Publication Scheme
+King's College, Cambridge Publication Scheme

-For schemes pertaining to the College’s subsidiary companies, or for general information about the publication schemes for the College and its subsidiary companies (such as how to get copies of the information listed below, how our fees are charged, and complaints procedures) go to the webpage about our Publication Schemes.
+For schemes pertaining to the College’s subsidiary companies, or for general information about the publication schemes for the College and its subsidiary companies (such as how to get copies of the information listed below, how our fees are charged, and complaints procedures) go to the general webpage about our Publication Schemes.

 If the information you seek is not listed in the publication scheme, you should still ask about it.
-See section 5 of the webpage about our Publication Schemes.
+See section 5 of the general webpage about our Publication Schemes.

 Main categories